What number should I call in case of a medical emergency?

 You will be asked what is your location and the nature of your emergency.
 If you require medical assistance, the following will take place:

-- Simultaneously the REVAS volunteers on duty will be paged.
-They will respond to the ambulance building and then go to your location in the ambulance.
+Depending on the time of the day either REVAS volunteers or Holy Name ambulance will be paged.
 Upon arrival our Emergency Medical Technicians (EMT) will take over care from the police officers and continue medical treatment while performing patient assessment.
 EMTs will use necessary equipment to transfer the patient to the ambulance stretcher and then continue care on the way to hospital.

 Do I have to go to the hospital?